Best VOX Amp for Worship Teams (Our Top Pick)

 It's brighter and brisk, which is part of the appeal of VOX amps, so if that's the sound you're looking for and you don't plan to do a lot of EQ tweaking, the AC15C1 is probably your best-value option of the entire VOX roster.

-IDEAL FOR: Clean tones, set and forget.
+BEST FOR: Clean tones, set and forget

 TONE